Review

 • Their Squishy Chair is made from manufacturing foam scraps and recycled materials that would otherwise end up in the ocean or a landfill.

-Floyd’s Overall Brand Presentation
+Floyd’s Overall Brand Presentation:

 • The founders of Floyd are design nerds, and I use that term lovingly.
 They have brought a specific type of design passion to their furniture that separates them from other companies on the market.
 Everything about the products and the website shopping experience feels intentional and articulated.